ACCESS-Community-Hub/.github/profile/README.md

-## ACCESS-NRI Community Space
+## ACCESS Community Hub

-This GitHub organisation is where members of the ACCESS-NRI Community can contribute documentation and other related material.
+This GitHub organisation is where members of the ACCESS Community can contribute documentation and other related material.
 It is a shared space to enable, coordinate and foster collaboration.

 None of the repositories contained in this Organisation are directly supported by the